xiaoxianyu-office/mm/Skills/Targeters/Region.md

 | max       |           | The location of the second point                                     | 0,0,0   |
 | world     |           | The world the region is in                                    | `<caster.l.w>` |

+### Min and Max attributes
+The returned region will be the one contained between those two points

 ## Examples
 ```yaml